borodark/wsu/methods/homework_1.md

 USYes        1.200573   0.259042   4.635 4.86e-06 ***
 ```

 * The `Price` coefficient has a negative relationship with `Sales`.
-A dollar of a price increase would mean 54.459 less units to be sold.
+A dollar of a price increase predicts 54.459 less units to be sold.
 * The `Urban` has a very high p-value, so it doesn’t prove any evidence of relevance for Sales.
 * The `US` factor indicates a strong influence in the model and assigns more 1.2 thousands sales units for each US location.